srph/firebase-doc-st-theme/README.md

 firebase-doc-st-theme
 =====================

-A fail imitation of the Firebase documentation code block color scheme for Sublime Text 3, built with [THTheme editor](https://github.com/aziz/tmTheme-Editor) by [@aziz](https://github.com/aziz/).
+A fail imitation of the color scheme of Firebase documentation code block for Sublime Text 3, built with [THTheme editor](https://github.com/aziz/tmTheme-Editor) by [@aziz](https://github.com/aziz/).

 ### Installation